-Open houses should be on top of every realtor’s to-do list as they are a tremendous lead-generating strategy.
+Open houses should be on top of every real estate agent’s to-do list as they are a tremendous lead-generating strategy.
 They are the best way to showcase properties without appearing too pushy or desperate.
 If done the right way, open houses can leave a great impression on current and potential homebuyers and get vital email addresses and phone numbers for real estate agents.
-However, every realtor would agree with the fact that these events can drive them into a frenzy.
+However, every agent would agree with the fact that these events can drive them into a frenzy.
 They require brainstorming prior to the event and systematic execution while juggling many other tasks.
-To make the process easier, we have gathered 10 tips to make open houses a cakewalk for all the hardworking agents out there.
+To make the process easier, we have gathered 15 open house ideas to make your event a cakewalk for all the hardworking agents out there.

 The listing should be the star of the event.
 If the product you are marketing is not up to the mark, then no promotion can sell it.
 Search for houses located in prominent areas.
 New listings are always more sought after than ones that have been in the market for a while.
 Reasonably priced houses tend to generate more leads, so look for ones below the average home prices in the area.
 Also, make sure the place is neat and tidy on the day of the open house.